gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 > my fear is that they'll go all for "we see no commercial importance"

-There's "commercial importance" beyond the quarterly report and balance sheet.
+There's "commercial importance" well beyond the quarterly report and balance sheet.

 Evidence that the community *wants* Lattice to be successful; Piotr Esden:
 > [Documented bitstream and a timing database will allow us to focus on creating new applications and products using